-Special cases – exemptions from assessment include those people having: terminal illness, intravenous chemotherapy treatment and danger to self or others if found fit to work.
+Special cases – exemptions from assessment include those people having: terminal illness, intravenous chemotherapy treatment and those considered a danger to self or others if found fit to work.

 Contribution-based ESA lasts for 1 year only, unless you are in the support group.
 After 1 year in the work-related activity group, you may only get income-based ESA if your household income is below a certain threshold.
 It makes no difference how long you have previously paid National Insurance.

 In my opinion the money given to Atos and spent on tribunals should be given to NHS GPs.
-They are best placed to make assessments regarding patients work capability.
-They have access to all medical reports, past history, specialist input and know their patients.
-My concern would be what criteria the DWP would impose on GPs risking the doctor/patient relationship.
+They are best placed to make assessments regarding patients’ work capability.
+They have access to all medical reports, knowledge of past history, specialist input and they know their patients.
+My concern would be about what criteria the DWP would impose on GPs risking the doctor/patient relationship.
 GPs already assess patients for “fit notes”, which have to be submitted to DWP during assessment phase of ESA.

 Most Atos HCPs are not doctors, they are usually nurses or occupational therapists.
 There are some conditions that will mean you need to be assessed by a qualified specialist nurse, or a doctor and you can ask for this.

 List of conditions judged suitable for assessment by neuro trained nurses/any health care profession:

 Prolapsed intervertebral disc